Smoked Sausage with Sriracha Mustard Sauce

 Beer Can Chicken Jambalaya

 There’s no loser in this beer can chicken jambalaya, but for me the winner is the rice (well, and me for getting to eat it).
 It absorbs flavors from the vegetables and meats and broth and spices and turns out just flat-out incredible.
+This is one rich, tasty dish.
+I make this often because it seems I often have leftover beer can chicken.

 You can add shrimp to this jambalaya if you want, but I prefer mine without it.
 It’s hard to re-heat shrimp leftovers without them becoming way too tough.
 This recipe makes a big, big batch.
 Since there’s only two of us I was guaranteed to have leftovers and then some.